Unsupervised and Unregistered Hyperspectral Image Super-Resolution with Mutual Dirichlet-Net: Abstract

 \section{Abstract}

-Hyperspectral images (HSI) provide rich spectral information that has contributed to the successful performance improvement of numerous computer vision tasks.
+(Please find the final version from IEEE Transactions on Geoscience and Remote Sensing on IEEE Xplore.
+The code has been released on GitHub at https://github.com/yingutk/u2MDN.)
+Hyperspectral images (HSI) provide rich spectral information that has contributed to the successful performance improvement of numerous computer vision and remote sensing tasks.
 However, it can only be achieved at the expense of images' spatial resolution.
 Hyperspectral image super-resolution (HSI-SR) thus addresses this problem by fusing low resolution (LR) HSI with multispectral image (MSI) carrying much higher spatial resolution (HR).
-All existing HSI-SR approaches require the LR HSI and HR MSI to be well registered and the reconstruction accuracy of the HR HSI relies heavily on the registration accuracy of different modalities.
-This paper exploits the uncharted problem domain of HSI-SR \textit{without the requirement of multi-modality registration}.
+Existing HSI-SR approaches require the LR HSI and HR MSI to be well registered and the reconstruction accuracy of the HR HSI relies heavily on the registration accuracy of different modalities.
+In this paper, we propose an unregistered and unsupervised mutual Dirichlet-Net ($u^2$-MDN) to exploit the uncharted problem domain of HSI-SR \textit{without the requirement of multi-modality registration}.
 The success of this endeavor would largely facilitate the deployment of HSI-SR since registration requirement is difficult to satisfy in real-world sensing devices.
-Given the unregistered LR HSI and HR MSI with overlapped regions, we design a unique unsupervised learning structure linking the two unregistered modalities by projecting them into the same statistical space through the same encoder.
-The mutual information (MI) is further adopted to capture the non-linear statistical dependencies between the representations from two modalities (carrying spatial information) and their raw inputs.
+The novelty of this work is three-fold.
+First, to stabilize the fusion procedure of two unregistered modalities, the network is designed to extract spatial and spectral information of two modalities with different dimensions through a shared encoder-decoder structure.
+Second, the mutual information (MI) is further adopted to capture the non-linear statistical dependencies between the representations from two modalities (carrying spatial information) and their raw inputs.
 By maximizing the MI, spatial correlations between different modalities can be well characterized to further reduce the spectral distortion.
-We assume the representations follow a similar Dirichlet distribution pattern for its inherent sum-to-one and non-negative properties.
-A collaborative $l_{2,1}$ norm is employed as the reconstruction error instead of the more common $l_2$ norm, so that individual pixels can be recovered as accurately as possible.
-With this design, the network allows to extract correlated spectral and spatial information from unregistered images that better preserves the spectral information.
-The proposed method is referred to as unregistered and unsupervised mutual Dirichlet Net ($u^2$-MDN).
-Extensive experimental results using benchmark HSI datasets demonstrate the superior performance of $u^2$-MDN as compared to the state-of-the-art.
+We assume the representations follow a similar Dirichlet distribution for its inherent sum-to-one and non-negative properties.
+Third, a collaborative $l_{2,1}$ norm is employed as the reconstruction error instead of the more common $l_2$ norm to better preserve the spectral information.
+Extensive experimental results demonstrate the superior performance of $u^2$-MDN as compared to the state-of-the-art.